We're sorry, but OSHAcademy doesn't work properly without JavaScript enabled. Please turn on JavaScript or install a browser that supports Javascript.

 There are many factors to consider when designing tools, equipment, and work stations to reduce risk factors.
 We'll discuss a number of these design considerations in the next few sections.

-Worker lifting a box using the legs
+Worker using proper lifting procedures when lifting a box using the legs.

 Lifting and lowering boxes are examples of work activities that exert force on the body.